 JORDAN, BARBARA CHARLINE

 JORDAN, BARBARA CHARLINE (1936–1996).
 Barbara Jordan, politician and educator, was born in Houston, Texas, on February 21, 1936, the youngest of three daughters of Benjamin and Arlyne (Patten) Jordan.
 She grew up in the Fifth Ward of Houston and attended public schools.
 Her father, a warehouse clerk and Baptist minister, assisted her in attending Texas Southern University, where she graduated magna cum laude in 1956.
 She received a law degree from Boston University in 1959 and passed bar exams in Massachusetts and Texas the same year.
 After teaching at Tuskegee Institute for a year, Jordan returned to Houston in 1960.
 She opened a law practice and worked from her parents' home for three years until she saved enough to open an office.
-She became involved in politics by registering black voters for the 1960 presidential campaign, and twice ran unsuccessfully for the state Senate in the early 1960s.
+She became involved in politics by registering black voters for the 1960 presidential campaign, and twice ran unsuccessfully for state office in the early 1960s.

-The following year Jordan successfully ran for the United States House of Representatives from the Eighteenth Texas District.
+In November 1972 Jordan successfully ran for the United States House of Representatives from the Eighteenth Texas District in Houston.
 She was the first black woman from a Southern state to serve in Congress, and, with Andrew Young, was the first of two African Americans to be elected to Congress from the South in the twentieth century.
 With her precise diction and booming voice, Jordan was an extremely effective public speaker.
 She gained national prominence for her role in the 1974 Watergate hearings as a member of the House Judiciary Committee when she delivered what many considered to be the best speech of the hearings.
 In that speech she asserted, "My faith in the Constitution is whole, it is complete, it is total.
 I am not going to sit here and be an idle spectator to the diminution, the subversion, the destruction of the Constitution."
-Impressed with her eloquence and stature in the party, the Democratic party chose her to deliver the keynote address at the 1976 Democratic national convention; she was the first woman to do so.
+Impressed with her eloquence and stature in the party, the Democratic party chose her to deliver the keynote address at the 1976 Democratic national convention; she was the first woman and the first African American to do so.
 Her speech, which addressed the themes of unity, equality, accountability, and American ideals, was considered by many to be the highlight of the convention, and helped rally support for James E. Carter's presidential campaign and victory.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Mark Odintz, "JORDAN, BARBARA CHARLINE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fjoas.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Mark Odintz and Mary Beth Rogers, "JORDAN, BARBARA CHARLINE," accessed July 15, 2020, http://www.tshaonline.org/handbook/online/articles/fjoas.